CIS192/homework/assignment6.md

 # Assignment 6: Twitter v192
-> Due Thursday, November 29th at 11:59 PM.
+> Due Friday, November 29th at 11:59 PM.
 You are permitted one collaborator for high-level ideas but each student must write their own code.

 ## Introduction
 The beauty of web development is its ability to create software that anybody with an internet connection can use.
 In this assignment, you will implement a clone of my favourite social media - Twitter!
 An implementation of the website is available [here](https://twitter.kirubarajan.com) and you are expected to recreate all the functionality from the site.
 This might seem a little daunting - but I assure you that everything you need to know has been covered in lecture.